Acium-Global/vue-i18n-fetch/README.md

 ### Storing messages asynchronously

-You can parse called messages and submit it somewhere, useful for CI/CD pipelines to extract added/updated messages.
+You can submit default messages to somewhere, this way CI/CD pipelines can extract added/updated messages.

 ```html
 <!-- App.vue -->